-There are two families of minimal dominating rational curves on $X$: \begin{enumerate} \item The first consists of lines contained in the fibers of $ \pi_1 $, denoted by $ H_1 $. \item The second consists of lines in the fibers of $ \pi_2 $, denoted by $ H_2 $. \end{enumerate}
+There are two minimal dominating families of rational curves on $X$: \begin{enumerate} \item The first consists of lines contained in the fibers of $\pi_1$, denoted by $H_1$. \item The second consists of lines contained in the fibers of $\pi_2$, denoted by $H_2$. \end{enumerate}

-Our goal is to study codimension one foliations of minimal degree with respect to these two families.
+Our goal is to study codimension-one foliations of minimal degree with respect to these two families.